000MDK/WSLg.Ubuntu-CommPrev.postflight/README.md

 # WSLg.Ubuntu-CommPrev.postflight

-## postflight script for a working systemd-genie environment with WSLg and Ubuntu-CommPrev
+## postflight script for a working systemd-genie environment with WSLg and updated Ubuntu-CommPrev

 quick-n-dirty